futurice/iot-service-kit/README.md

 # iot-service-kit Github page

-This directory contains the code for the IoT Service Kit site, http://futurice.github.io/iot-service-kit.
+This directory contains the code for the IoT Service Kit site, http://futurice.github.io/iot-service-kit (also http://iotservicekit.com)

 # Core Components